notkaramel/SuperCollider101/presentation/README.md

     - `x` single character, not recommended because there are reserved/default variable (`s` for server)
     - `~blahblah` can follow any naming convention, very flexible

+- `UGen`
+    - `ar`: Audio rate, the data is produced/output values 44100 or 48000 times per second.
+Use this for sound production.
+    - `kr`: Control rate, the data is produced a value every 64 samples, using less CPU.
+We use this to control or shape other `Ugen`s.

 ## Step 4: Synth & SynthDef
 - Create a synth with name.
 It's like a `Class` in OOP concepts
 - `args`